Alex E. Snyder

 Adam is a seventh-generation resident of Adams County, where he grew up on a family farm.
 He has a deep commitment to the local community, which is reflected in his approach to client service.
 Known as a trusted advisor, he possesses extensive knowledge of the business landscape in Adams County.
 Adam aims to not only help clients achieve their objectives but also to ensure they fully understand the reasoning and strategy behind the approach to their legal matter.
 Above all, Adam strives to make the experience of working with an attorney one that leaves his clients feeling confident, informed and valued.

 Adam volunteers with numerous non-profit organizations and charities throughout the area, currently serving on the board of directors of Main Street Gettysburg as treasurer, the Adams County Bar Association, the Gettysburg Hospital Foundation, and the York Springs Historical Society.
-Outside the firm, Adam enjoys traveling to national parks and following Penn State athletics.
+He also serves on the Advisory Committee for the Robert C. Hoffman Charitable Endowment Trust.
+Outside the office, Adam enjoys traveling to national parks and following Penn State athletics.
+He also serves as a substitute church organist and pianist for various churches throughout Adams County and has accompanied for religious services, weddings, funerals, concerts, baccalaureate ceremonies, and graduations.

 RECOGNITIONS